Neuromarketing: how can it help you create an innovative user experience?

 Researchers at the Emory University managed to use fMRI to successfully predict whether a song would become popular.
 They compared brain responses to sales data for the next 3 years and confirmed the relevance of neuromarketing.

 What’s interesting is that, unlike their brain activities, the respondents’ answers are not reliable.
-When asked whether they liked the songs, respondents’ answers differ from the the results of brain analysis.
+When asked whether they liked the songs, respondents’ answers differ from the results of brain analysis.

 2. It provides an objective measuring system that is scalable.